This project is funded as an individual postdoctoral grant by The Danish Council for Independent Research | Technology and Production Sciences

 The project is a collaboration between

 Christoph Vannahme joined DTU Nanotech as a Hans Christian Ørsted Postdoctoral Scholarship holder in 2011 after he had obtained a Ph.D. degree in engineering (grade: summa cum laude) from the Karlsruhe Institute of Technology, Germany.
 He studied physics at the University of Paderborn, Germany and received his Bachelor’s and Master’s degree with distinction in 2005 and 2007, respectively.
 Christoph has started his scientific career working on integrated optics in lithium niobate, in particular on integrated optical ring resonator gyroscopes.
 During his Ph.D. studies, he successfully integrated organic photonic crystal lasers, both solid state and optofluidic, into plastic lab-on-a-chip systems.
 At DTU Nanotech, Christoph is continuing his work on photonic crystal dye lasers with a focus on biosensing.
-He has co-authored 23 peer reviewed journal articles and 2 patents.
+He has co-authored 24 peer reviewed journal articles and 4 patents and patent applications.

 Christoph has received the elite research award for talented young researchers "Sapere Aude – Ung Eliteforsk" from the Danish Council for Independent Research (DFF) for an extension of this main project called "Sustainable biological lasers".
 In this extension, Christoph will develop photonic crystal lasers which are made of biological material only.